Skip to content

 7. Schema is your Friend

 By using structured data, no matter what program or search engine is crawling your site for information, you’ll have fewer “bad page” returns and better readability.
-Structured data will keep the web crawlers understand your content better.
+Structured data will help the web crawlers understand your content better.

 8. Be Mobile Responsive